IoLanguage/io/README.md

 eerie install <link to the git repository>
 ```

-For example, to build the `Range` addon, run the command:
+For example, to build and install the `Range` addon, run the command:

 ```
 eerie install https://github.com/IoLanguage/Range.git